Charlotte

 If you are interested in pre-arranging a simple cremation plan, contact your local DFS Memorials location at (704) 233-7037.

 If the death occurred outside of a medical facility, was an accident, or was unexplained, the body will be transferred to the Medical Examiner’s office.
-It is the responsibility of the coroner to determine a cause of death before a death certificate can be issued.
+It is the responsibility of the coroner to determine the cause of death before a death certificate can be issued.
 You will need to arrange for a funeral home to collect your loved one once the coroner releases the body.

 Only a licensed funeral director can transport the deceased from the ME’s morgue, and the next of kin will need to sign a release form for the Medical Examiner to release the body into the care of a funeral home.